 In practice, aggressive investing will tend to trend towards things that are risky, volatile, or both.
 A conservative investor will invest in things that are neither risky nor volatile.
-So an aggressive investor’s Sharesies portfolio is more likely to skew towards higher risk funds, like the US 500 or Emerging Markets, rather than lower risk funds like NZ Bond.
+So an aggressive investor’s Sharesies portfolio is more likely to skew towards higher risk investments, like the US 500 fund, or a selection of growth oriented companies, rather than lower-risk investments like the NZ Bond fund.

 It’s helpful to think of aggressive investing as shades of grey, rather than black and white.
 A portfolio isn’t aggressive or conservative.
 Rather, it’s either very aggressive, very conservative, or somewhere in between.
 If your portfolio had $99 worth of the US 500 fund, and $1 worth of the NZ Bond fund, that’s a pretty aggressive portfolio—you’re accepting a roller coaster ride of ups and downs, for the chance of higher longer-term returns.
 And if you had things switched the other way around, you’d be mostly conservative—you’d expect a pretty flat ride up the hill, but give up the chance of that ride being more of a mountain than a hill.

 The golden rule of investing is that if you’re willing to take more risk, you’re also able to get a shot at better returns—but the tradeoff is that there’s a higher chance of making no return at all, or even going backwards and ending up with less than you had when you started.
 That golden rule is the main reason people invest aggressively.
 They take a bit more risk and hopefully make more money.